vijayshankar037/updatepunjab/wp-content/plugins/adrotate/readme.txt

-=== AdRotate ===
+=== AdRotate Banner Manager ===
 Contributors: adegans
 Donate link: http://www.arnan.me/donate/?utm_campaign=donations&utm_medium=readme&utm_source=adrotate-free
-Tags: ads, advert, adverts, banner, monetize, admin, advertise, adrotator, rotator, ad, advertising, advertisement, advertiser, publisher, adsense, chitika, clickbank, broadstreet, geo, geolocation, geotarget, banner manager, advert manager, campaign manager, export, import, maxmind, statistics, stats, report, geoselect, geolite, schedules, schedule, monetize, header, widget, html5 advert, javascript advert, tracking, clicks, impressions, rotate, zone, zones, sidebar, footer, content, posts, pages
-Requires at least: 3.8
+Tags: ad, ads, adsense, advertising, doubleclick, media.net, ad rotator, ad manager, banner manager, advert manager, analytics, advertisement, Requires at least: 3.8
-Tested up to: 4.7
+Tested up to: 4.8
-Stable tag: 3.17
+Stable tag: 4.4
 License: GPLv3

-The popular choice for monetizing your website with adverts while keeping things simple.
+Monetise your website with adverts while keeping things simple.
 Start making money today!

 == Description ==

-Thinking of making some money with your website?
-Try AdRotate.
 With AdRotate you can easily place advertising banners pretty much anywhere on your site while managing almost everything from the easy to use dashboard.
 No fussing with your themes code if you don't want to.

-Create your own adverts with basic HTML/Javascript code or use adverts from your favorite Ad Server such as DFP, AdSense, Chitika, Doubleclick, JuiceAds and many similar services.
+Using AdRotate you can easily create your own adverts with basic HTML and/or Javascript code or use adverts from your favorite Ad Server such as Media.net, DFP, AdSense, Chitika, Doubleclick, JuiceAds and many more similar ad servers.

-Manage your advertising campaigns with ease, right in your dashboard.
-Check up on how many impressions adverts have.
+> With AdRotate you manage your advertising campaigns and banners with ease, right in your dashboard.

+In AdRotate it's easy to check up on how many impressions adverts have.
 Monitor ad groups and see which are most effective.
 Make the most of advertising with the many features AdRotate has to offer.

-AdRotate looks and feels similar to the WordPress dashboard you already know, so you're already familiar with AdRotate before you've even started.
+AdRotate looks and feels similar to the WordPress dashboard you already know, you're already familiar with AdRotate before you even start using the plugin.
 Familiarize yourself with the many useful features and you'll be up and running very quickly.

-AdRotate is also available as a premium plugin.
-Get even more features and access to AdRotate Geo and email support!
+Want more features?
+Get AdRotate Professional!
+AdRotate Pro has even more features and gives you access to AdRotate Geo and fast personal email support!
-Geo Targeting, Avoid adblockers, Mobile adverts, Media management and much more!
-Check out the extras of [AdRotate Pro](https://ajdg.solutions/products/adrotate-for-wordpress/?utm_campaign=adrotate-page&utm_medium=readme&utm_source=adrotate-free)!
+Pro features include; Geo targeting in every country, Fine grained control with schedules, Adblock Disguise, Mobile adverts, Media/asset management and much more!

-> <strong>Premium Support</strong><br>
-> I do not always provide active support for the AdRotate Free plugin on the WordPress.org forums.
-Personal, one-on-one support via email is available to people who bought [AdRotate Pro](https://ajdg.solutions/products/adrotate-for-wordpress/?utm_campaign=premium_support&utm_medium=readme&utm_source=adrotate-free) only.
-> Also know that AdRotate Pro has a lot of extra features that make managing campaigns even easier.
-Features like Geo Targeting, Adblocker disguise, Advertisers and Scheduling your campaigns!
-These valuable tools will be worth your investment if you're serious about advertising!
->
-> <strong>Help getting started</strong><br>
+Check out the many extras on the [AdRotate Pro website](https://ajdg.solutions/plugins/adrotate-for-wordpress/?utm_campaign=adrotate-page&utm_medium=readme&utm_source=adrotate-free)!

+<strong>Getting started</strong>
+You'll be running your advertising campaigns in minutes.
-> If you need some help installing AdRotate or you want someone to handle the initial setup.
+But if you need a hand installing AdRotate or you want someone to handle the initial setup.
 Take a look at these [services](https://ajdg.solutions/pricing/?utm_campaign=installation_services&utm_medium=readme&utm_source=adrotate-free).

->
+> Getting started with AdRotate is not all that complex, but a little help or advise is never bad.

-> <strong>Support and Bug Reports</strong><br>
+<strong>Support and Bug Reports</strong>
-> All support questions can be posted on my support [Support Forums](https://ajdg.solutions/forums/?utm_campaign=forums&utm_medium=readme&utm_source=adrotate-free).<br>
+All support questions can be posted on my support [Support Forums](https://ajdg.solutions/forums/?utm_campaign=forums&utm_medium=readme&utm_source=adrotate-free).
-> Please post bug reports for AdRotate Pro on [the support forum for bug reports](https://ajdg.solutions/forums/forum/adrotate-for-wordpress/bug-reports/).<br>
+Please post bug reports for AdRotate Pro on [the support forum for bug reports](https://ajdg.solutions/forums/forum/adrotate-for-wordpress/bug-reports/).

+> I don't always check the wordpress.org forums, use my forum instead for faster replies!

-**Some Features**
+**Some of AdRotates Features**

-* Works with Google AdSense, DFP and most other referrer/ad servers
+* Works with ad servers such as; Media.net, Google AdSense, DFP and most other referrer/ad servers
-* Easy management of ads and groups of ads
+* Easy management of adverts and groups of ads
-* Automated Javascript cycles of ads with Dynamic Groups
+* Automated Javascript cycles of adverts with Dynamic Groups
-* Have your advertisers add/edit/manage their own ads
+* Have your advertisers add/edit/manage their own adverts
 * Geo Targeting for adverts
 * Accept Paypal payments from the dashboard when selling adverts
 * Mobile adverts (differentiate tablets from phones)